Tuition | 2020-2021

 The Nancy Brower Hanni Scholarship recognizes a graduate’s dedication to the nursing profession.
 The recipient of the scholarship must be a senior student enrolled full time in the Baker University School of Nursing program, with a minimum cumulative grade point average of 3.0.
 Preference will be given to students interested in careers in adult or pediatric critical care, adult medical, telemetry or cardiology.

-Heartland Works Tuition Assistance – In addition to applying for state, federal, and Stormont-Vail Foundation Scholarship aid, nursing students have the opportunity to apply for tuition assistance through the Kansas Workforce Center Offices.
+Heartland Works Tuition Assistance: In addition to applying for state, federal, and Stormont-Vail Foundation Scholarship aid, nursing students residing in Atchison, Brown, Doniphan, Douglas, Franklin, Jackson, Jefferson, Nemaha, Osage, Pottawatomie, Riley, Shawnee or Wabaunseehave county have the opportunity to apply for tuition assistance through the Kansas Workforce Center Offices.
 We do not know when these federal grant funds will cease, so you are encouraged to apply early for the upcoming academic year.
+The Free Application for Federal Student Aid (FAFSA) is required for this program.
+Assistance may vary from student to student, and funds are limited.
+It is possible to receive assistance for tuition and fees, NCLEX fee, and reimbursement for background check, fingerprinting, travel, and child care.
+Please contact Megan Gosser at megan.gosser@bakerU.edu for your local Kansas Workforce Center Information.

 Federal Direct Stafford Loans fall into two categories: subsidized and unsubsidized.
 Subsidized loans are based on need and the federal government pays the interest while you are in school.
-Unsubsidized loans are not need-based, but you must pay the interest while you are in school or it will be added to the principal at repayment.
+Unsubsidized loans are not based on need, and the federal government does not pay the interest while you’re in school.
+You have the option of paying the interest while you’re in school or having it added to the principle when you go into repayment.
+A FAFSA is required annually.

 Federal Direct Parent Loan for Undergraduate Students (PLUS) are not based on need, but a FAFSA form must be filed.
 The maximum your parent may borrow is cost of attendance minus any financial aid that you receive.